 Grown in over 100 countries, over 170 million metric tons of sugar is produced each year.
 But how is it extracted from sugar cane and processed into pure sugar?
 Our team of sugar market analysis experts delve deeper to provide more insight on sugar cane production and the steps taken from planting to refinement.
 Discover more about sugar trading from the experts at Czarnikow.
 You can also find out more about sugar by exploring our ‘what is sugar‘ guide.

-We break down the production of sugar cane into 6 key steps:
+The production of sugar cane can be broken down into 6 key steps:

 1.How to Grow Sugar Cane

 3.Total recoverable sugar (TRS)